thingsboard/thingsboard.github.io/_includes/docs/user-guide/image-gallery.md

 ### Export image

-You can export an image as an image file format.
+You can export an image in an image file format.

 If you're using the list view of images, click the "Export image" icon next to the image name that you want to export.
 Or, if you're using the grid view, hover your mouse pointer over the image you want to export and click the "Export image" icon.